himanshu-skid19/DBMS-lab-assignments/assignment1/README.md

 # Hospital Management System
+#### Created by Himanshu Singhal, 220150004

 This code is a simple demonstration of how you can create a database from an ER diagram and demonstrate using a frontend how you can use views to only show data relevant to a user based on his role

+## Data for Testing Purposes
+To make testing easier, you can use the following user id and password to login and check the data that is displayed based on the user's role.

+1. Patient
+    - Username: himanshu-skid19
+    - Password: 123
+2. Doctor
+    - Username: jl123
+    - Password: 123
+3. Company
+    - Username: kim123
+    - Password: 123
+4. Pharmacy
+    - Username: daisy123
+    - Password: 123
+5. Admin
+    - Username: h.singhal
+    - Password: 123

 ## Getting Started
 1. Before you do anything in this code, you must start a MySQL and Apache server using XAMPP.

 2. Next you must run the following commands to create the tables needed for to run this ER diagram.

+3. Or you can alternatively import the `hospital.sql` file into your MySQL server.

 ### Doctor
 ```sql